 24. You can even use a disposable foil pan as a roasting pan—just be sure to support it using a baking sheet, or much of your hard work could end up scattered across the floor.

 25. To achieve fall-off-the-bone meat, you can put your turkey in the oven on low heat when you go to bed.
-When you wake up, simply remove the turkey and keep it warm until it’s time to serve.
+When you wake up, just remove the turkey and keep it warm until it’s time to serve.

 27. This might seem like Thanksgiving Day sacrilege, but you can separate the turkey’s white and dark meat in advance and cook them independently for the ultimate in juiciness and tenderness.

 28. Did you forget your turkey baster (after all, you probably only use it once a year)?
 You might not need it at all!
-This is because basting simply lowers the oven temperature, and doesn’t really do anything for the quality of your turkey.
+This is because basting simply lowers the oven temperature, and doesn’t do anything for the quality of your turkey.

 29. Did your turkey end up overcooked?
 Or, did it go cold before you had a chance to serve it?
-Don’t worry, because it can easily be revived by drizzling warm chicken broth on top right before serving.
+Don’t worry, because it can easily be revived by drizzling warm chicken broth on the top right before serving.

 30. If you unexpectedly run out of cheesecloth, cook some bacon and lay the strips on your turkey breast in a lattice pattern, which can keep everything moist until serving.